Degree Regulations of the Diaconia University of Applied Sciences

-Education at Diaconia University of Applied Sciences (abbreviated as Diak) is provided by Diakonia- ammattikorkeakoulu Oy.
+Education at Diaconia University of Applied Sciences (abbreviated as Diak) is provided by Diaconia University of Applied Sciences Ltd.

-This education is carried out in Helsinki, Pieksämäki, Oulu, Pori and Turku.
+The education is carried out on campuses in Helsinki, Pieksämäki, Oulu, Pori and Turku.

 Diak educates customer-focused, research and development oriented experts for the renewing needs of working life.
 Together with working life, Diak produces innovations to deal with current phenomena for the benefit of the future.
 The driving force behind Diak’s work and innovations is a strong, properly profiled RDI.

 Diak’s mission is to provide education leading to University of Applied Sciences (UAS) Bachelor’s and Master’s degrees, and to arrange open university studies and adult education (Act 351/2003, Section17, Act 411/2005, Section 18, Act 932/2014 and Decree 1129/2014).
 Diak’s fields of education are social welfare, health care, sports, culture, humanities and education.
 Diak arranges a part of the training together with other institutions of higher learning.